 Metaphysics begins by taking a step back from action, from attempts to change the world.
 It is a reflective, contemplative activity that leaves everything as it is.
 Metaphysics also takes a step back from the specialized sciences and disciplines.
 And in taking this step back, metaphysics notices that each specialized discipline, because it is specialized, has two blind spots.
 These blind spots are, moreover, not merely accidental.
 Rather, they are essential to any specialized discipline as a specialized discipline.
 One’s attention cannot be in two places at the same time.
 Therefore, in order for the specialized disciplines to catch sight of their specific objects, they have to be blind to other things.
 Specifically, the specialized disciplines are blind to two things: (1) they are blind to where and how their subject matter fits into the whole; and (2) they are blind to their own methodological and cognitive presuppositions.

 In short, specialized disciplines deal with the parts of the world.
 Metaphysics deals with the whole.
-Metaphysics deals with how things — in the broadest possible sense of the term — “hang together” — in the broadest possible sense of that term.
-Metaphysics deals with how all the different kinds of facts — all the different realms of being — are related to one another in the big picture.
-Thus metaphysics gives us a sort of map of the whole, showing how all of the parts are related to other another within it.
+Metaphysics deals with how things—in the broadest possible sense of the term—“hang together”—in the broadest possible sense of that term (to borrow a phrase from Wilfred Sellars).
+Metaphysics deals with how all the different kinds of facts—all the different realms of being—are related to one another in the big picture.
+Thus metaphysics gives us a sort of map of the whole, showing how all of the parts are related to one another within it.
 And, because no map is useful unless it has a little “You are here” sign that allows one to orient oneself in relation to it, metaphysics is especially concerned with the place of man in the cosmos.

 The second blind-spot of the specialized disciplines concerns how they know and go about studying their particular subject matters.
 Because each science is busy looking at facts, it looks through and therefore overlooks the cognitive faculties and methodological presuppositions that make its knowledge possible.
 For instance, many sciences use logic as a tool.
 They use it to look at the world, but they do not look at logic itself and ask about its nature and justification.
 This too is the task of metaphysics.